yongeshi/rpg-escape-game/README.md

 If it is still not working, you may have to change the execution environment to Java SE 1.8.
 This is located in the section “JRE” when you select “Create Java Project”.

-Images and character sprite were all personally designed and created.
-The RPG world background and character sprite were designed with RPG Maker MZ.
-You can customize your own RPG world background/sprite and and replace the images in the files.
+The background and character sprite were all personally designed and created.
+You can customize your own RPG world background/sprite and replace the images in the files.
+Custom RPG world backgrounds and character sprites can be designed with RPG Maker MZ.

 TODO:
 -Make it deployable so that i can share it to others: Recreate this with a new JavaFX project via the e(fx)clipse plugin (gives access to a fxbuild file) - convert and build with Gradle